bitsofcotton/ddpmopt/README.md

 Usually, the condition larger than 4 dimension is come from some of the jammer like inputs nor brand new data feed input by input stream.
 However, we predict the stream with them and continuity after them in pqredg.
 So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.
-Some of the PRNG tests causes this valid but there's something new entropy feed, they fails with gulfs depends on the range we use in the range.
+Some of the PRNG tests causes this valid but there's something new parameters on entropy feeding ratio, they fails with gulfs depends on the range we use in the range.

 To get better entropy stream from input, we can use bitsofcotton/goki_check_cc:test.py mmovegle command to get partial file list from input filename stream for pseudo ones.
+Also, we have ddpmopt c command to smooth inputs.

-Also, we should \*cherry pick\* a best parameter on predv1 so to avoid gulf based failures, we have mode == 'a' for pseudo predict all of the params and cherry pick after them they produces all possible contexts we can have on least internal states with pure function on our meaning also no external information addition but is very heavy to run.
+However, we should \*cherry pick\* a results on some of the index after prediction.
+This is because we often meet gulf based failures in general.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.